maxwellflitton/surreal-lite-py/README.md

     asyncio.run(main())
 ```

 Here we can see that we pass in a `Query` object that defines the query and the params if they are also passed into the `Query` object constructor.
 If you print this you can also see that the response is raw.
 In the integration tests you can see how to parse this response using `response["result"][0]["result"]` This is because we do not want any serialization errors happening in the connection pool.
 You have control over how you handle the response.
 This can also help isolate against breaking changes in the future.
+It also must be noted that the connections in the connection pool cannot be reconfigured.
+Therefore if you are setting a large `max_size` parameter for the connections, that memory will be allocated for each connection for the lifetime of the connection pool.
+If you are expecting a one-off large query, it might be better to use a basic blocking or async interface as these connections are discarded after use.

 ## Basic Blocking Interface
 We can create a basic blocking interface using the code below: